NaimiNafis/qr_scanner_app/README.md

 ## 💡 Contributing

 Contributions are welcome!
-See [FEATURES.md](FEATURES.md) for detailed technical documentation.
+For more details about the app's architecture and implementation, check [appcore.md](appcore.md).

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)